-What will a belt lipectomy do for me?
+What will a Lower Body Lift do for me?

-Patients who had significant weight loss as a result of gastric bypass surgery or diet and exercise and still have an excess of abdominal, flank, and also back skin, often with stretch marks, benefit greatly from a belt lipectomy.
+Patients who had significant weight loss as a result of gastric bypass surgery or diet and exercise and still have an excess of abdominal, flank, and also back skin, often with stretch marks, benefit greatly from a lower body lift.
 Although the circumferential abdominoplasty recovery period may be longer than recovery for a mini tummy tuck which bariatric surgery patients often choose, it enables them to see the full results of their weight loss.
-A procedure like circumferential abdominoplasty can greatly improve confidence and self-image, helping patients to stay on the path of healthy eating and regular exercise.
+A procedure like circumferential abdominoplasty can greatly improve confidence and self-image, helping patients to stay on the path of healthy eating and

 All patients need to realize that although the surgery is permanent, you can still gain weight if you overeat and do not exercise.
 All efforts should be made to keep your new toned, sculpted look with regular exercise and healthy eating.

-- Patients who have had a significant loss of weight (more than 100 pounds) and who have hanging skin and fat in the stomach area, outer thighs, hips, back, and buttocks.
+- Patients who have had a significant loss of weight and who have hanging skin and fat in the stomach area, outer thighs, hips, back, and buttocks.
 Some patients need surgical procedures on the arms, inner thighs, breasts, and back.

 - Patients with moderate excess weight around their middle who have tried but failed to lose 30 to 50 pounds of excess weight.
-They may believe they need a tummy tuck, but the surgeon recognizes that a belt lipectomy will achieve a better result for the lower body contour.
+They may believe they need a tummy tuck, but the surgeon recognizes that a lower body lift will achieve a better result

 - Men or women who are near the normal weight range, have moderate excess weight around the abdomen, but seek a remarkable improvement in the buttocks, back, and waist.